Distribution-Protocol/ERCProtocolDraft/README.md

  * @notice The Interface dictates how the holder of any ERC721 compiant tokens (primary token) can create distributions that collectors can conditionally
  * mint sub-tokens that gives certain privaleges to both parties.
 Creator can use the setDistribution to specify the condition for minting
  * a distribution of the primary token.
 A distribution is defined by a Nft descriptor to the primary token, the validator contract
- * that specifies the conditions to mint, the creator actions and the collector actions.
+ * that specifies the rules to mint, the creator actions and the collector actions.
  *
  * The Validtor interface resides in the IERCXXXXValidator.sol file.
-Each distribution requires certain conditions that must be fulfilled before
+Each distribution requires certain rules that must be fulfilled before
  * minting.
-The Validator contract is responsible for the storage as well as the validation of the conditions.
+The Validator contract is responsible for the storage as well as the validation of the rules.
  *
  * The Creator actions refers to the set of actions that the holder of the primary token can perform on the sub-tokens.
  * The Collector actions refers to the set of actions that the holder of the sub-tokens can perform.
  *
- * A Collector can mint a sub-token of a Distribution given that the conditions specified by the Validator are fulfilled.
+ * A Collector can mint a sub-token of a Distribution given that the rules specified by the Validator are fulfilled.
  *
- * Primary tokens holder can set multiple different distributions, each with different mint conditions, and a different set of actions that the token holder
+ * Primary tokens holder can set multiple different distributions, each with different mint rules, and a different set of actions that the token holder
  * will be empowered with after the minting of the token.
  */
 interface IDistributor {